Board of Trustees

 Geoffrey earned a BA in Communications and Economics from the University of Pennsylvania and holds a JD from American University.
 Prior to his career in the toy industry, he worked as an associate in the Corporate Department at the law firm of Wolf, Block Schorr and Solis-Cohen.
 Currently, Geoffrey also serves on the Governing Board of ICTI CARE Foundation, an independent not-for-profit organization committed to promoting safe and fair working conditions throughout the toy industry supply chain.

 With over 25 years of consumer products experience, Julie has spent a majority of her career in the juvenile products industry working primarily in the infant, toddler and preschool toy sector.
 With experience on brands both big and small, she has grown brands & IP's globally from the ground-up, as well as launched and maintained evergreen licensed properties.
 She has also worked with major retailers on both branded and private label programs.
-Julie is currently Senior Director of Toys for TOMY International.
+Julie is currently Vice President of the Toy Division for TOMY International.

 A mom herself, Julie has a passion for innovation, storytelling, and hands-on play/learning.
 She is particularly passionate about developing products and content that will help educate and build self-confidence in children, and in particular, encourage empowerment in young girls.
 Julie currently serves on the Women in Toys Licensing and Entertainment Board of Directors, and serves on TOMY’s DEI and ECO steering committees.